 - Continue beta blockers and diuretics.

-- Hold any ACE medications 24 hours prior to surgery start time unless otherwise directed.
+- Hold any ACE medications DAY OF SURGERY unless otherwise directed.

-- Hold any ARB medications 24 hours prior to surgery start time unless otherwise directed.
+- Hold any ARB medications DAY OF SURGERY unless otherwise directed.

 - Continue GI prophylaxis medications, such as H2 blockers and proton pump inhibitors.

 - Diabetics: Hold oral hypoglycemics day of surgery.
 Any diabetic patients taking insulin should follow the instructions of their surgeon, PCP, or the pre-operative hospitalist if consulted for management.

 - Continue anti-seizure medication.